Greg-Tan/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your Computer.<br>
-   - If your computer is not running Java version `11` or above, you may download it from [here](https://www.oracle.com/java/technologies/downloads/#java11).
+   If your computer is not running Java version `11` or above, you may download it from [here](https://www.oracle.com/java/technologies/downloads/#java11).
 2. Download the latest `InsureBook.jar` from [here](https://github.com/AY2324S2-CS2103T-W09-4/tp/releases).
 3. Copy the file to the folder you want to use as the _home folder_ for InsureBook.
 4. Open a command terminal and `cd` into the folder you put the jar file in.
 Alternatively, <br>